Learning Hierarchically Structured Concepts: Introduction

+Oja's learning rule~\cite{Oja,oja1992principal}. is a biologically plausible local rule for adjusting synapse weights during learning.
+As mentioned earlier, to the best of our knowledge, Oja's rule has so far been studied only in single-layered networks and with time-dependent learning rates (\cite{Oja, oja1992principal, foldiak1989adaptive}.
+Other related learning rules include Hebbian variants~\cite{Hebb49,LowelS92} or BCM learning~\cite{bienenstock1982theory}.

+The learning algorithms in this paper utilize a \emph{Winner-Take-All} sub-network~\cite{lazzaro1988winner,yuille1989winner,thorpe1990spike,coultrip1992cortical,maass2000computational,wang2003k,oster2006spiking,LynchMP17a}, to help in selecting which neurons to engage in learning.
+Winner-Take-All is an important primitive in neural computation that is used to model visual attention and competitive learning.

 Work by Mhaskar et al.~\cite{Poggio16} is related to ours in that they also consider embedding a tree-structured concept hierarchy in a layered network.
-They also prove results saying that deep neural networks are better than shallow networks at representing a deep concept hierarchy, However, their concept hierarchies are different mathematically from ours, formalized as compositional functions.
-Also, their notion of representation corresponds to function approximation, and their proofs are based on approximation theory, rather than the limitations or noise-tolerance in recognizing hierarchical concepts.
-Other results along the same lines appear in~\cite{Matus}.
+They also prove results saying that deep neural networks are better than shallow networks at representing a deep concept hierarchy, However, their concept hierarchies differ mathematically from ours, since they are formalized as compositional functions. \iflong Also, their notion of representation corresponds to function approximation, and their proofs are based on approximation theory, rather than the limitations imposed by requiring robustness in recognizing hierarchical concepts.
+Other results along the same lines appear in~\cite{Matus}. \else Also, their notion of representation is different, corresponding to function approximation, and their proofs are based on approximation theory. \fi Other related work appears in papers by Knoblauch and collaborators, e.g., \cite{rewC,rewD,rewF}.
+These papers describe experimental work involving hierarchical concepts that are more general than ours (e.g., allowing overlap), networks that are more general (e.g., allowing feedback), and more robust types of representations (cell assemblies).
+They present this work in the context of an integrated robot system combining processing of visual and language input, decisions, and action).
+For us, this provides good inspiration for future theoretical work.

-There is also an interesting connection to circuit complexity (e.g., \cite{kopparty2012certifying}) with respect to the question of how many layers are required to solve the recognition problem (\autoref{sec:prob-recog}).
+\iflong There is also an interesting connection to circuit complexity (e.g., \cite{kopparty2012certifying}) with respect to the question of how many layers are required to solve the recognition problem (\autoref{sec:prob-recog}).
 The models studied are slightly different as neurons have the power of threshold gates.

 Nonetheless, understanding the trade-off between the number of layers and the number of neurons per layer would be a very interesting question for future work.